pip-services/pip-services-docs/content/en/net/commons/convert/date_time_converter.md

 ### Description

 The DateTimeConverter class allows you to convert arbitrary values into Date values using following extended conversion rules:
-- Strings: converted using ISO time format
+- Strings: converted using the ISO time format
 - Numbers: converted using milliseconds since unix epoch

 ### Static methods